TuneCore Vs DistroKid

 Royalties Payout Winner?

-The overall winner in the battle has got to be TuneCore.
-Other than the one glaring blunder of charging 20% in the social distribution space, TuneCore has mostly played a fair game.
+The overall winner in this battle has to be TuneCore.
+Despite the notable blunder of charging 20% in the social distribution space, TuneCore has generally played a fair game.

-But as we’re also considering CD Baby as an outside competitor in this battle, we have to repeat that CD Baby would be a better candidate for tracks that you expect to chart.
-While TuneCore and DistroKid cover the UPC, as mentioned before, CDBaby charges an additional $5 per single or $20 per album for having your own UPC.
-If you'd like additional information on CDBaby, checkout our comparison article of it vs DistroKid.
+Considering CD Baby as an external competitor, it's worth noting that CD Baby is a better option for tracks expected to chart.
+As mentioned earlier, while TuneCore and DistroKid cover the UPC, CD Baby charges an additional $5 per single or $20 per album for having your own UPC.
+If you'd like more information about CD Baby, you can check out our dedicated comparison article between CD Baby and DistroKid.

 Can You Switch Music Distributors?

-Make sure to keep all of the same metadata and audio files that you used with your previous distributor.
-Streaming services, particularly Spotify will attempt to preserve your play history and playlists in this manner.
+It is important to retain the same metadata and audio files that you used with your previous distributor.
+Streaming services, especially Spotify, will make an effort to preserve your play history and playlists during the transition.

 Leave a Reply!